-The last year’s Vacheron Constantin Patrimony Traditionnelle Chronograph watch is finally available in an 18-carat white gold case.
+The last year’s Vacheron Constantin Patrimony Traditionnelle Chronograph is finally available in an 18-karat white gold case.
 Sold as reference 47192/000G-9504, the new model is designed for those who consider the rose gold variety a bit too blingy for a modern gentleman.

-Inside, the watch has the well-known VC 1141 caliber, which is basically the 1950 Lemania 2310 hand-wound chronograph movement decorated and re-adjusted to fit Vacheron Constantin’s high standards.
+Inside, there is the well-known VC 1141 caliber, which is the same 1950 Lemania 2310 hand-wound chronograph movement decorated and re-adjusted to fit Vacheron Constantin’s higher standards.
 Judging by the photos, VC also replaces some original parts with its own.
-The movement uses a traditional column wheel control and features gold-plated bridges.
+The movement uses a traditional column-wheel control and features gold-plated bridges.

 The base caliber (including its version cal.
-2320 that features a swan neck regulator and four additional jewels) enjoys a great reputation for its reliability and accuracy (and it also looks absolutely marvelous, especially if you invest some time and money into decorating its numerous bridges) and is used by such esteemed brands as Breguet, Patek Philippe and, if my memory serves me well, Roger Dubius.
+2320 that features a swan neck regulator and four additional jewels) enjoys a great reputation for its reliability and accuracy (and it also looks marvelous, especially if you invest some time and money into decorating its numerous bridges) and is used by such esteemed brands as Breguet, Patek Philippe and if memory serves well, Roger Dubuis.

 The version in rose gold is a bit better in this regard since its rose gold hour markers and hands look more contrasting over its silver dial.